SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 This said, if the system being studied has an approprate symmetry, a one dimensional, projected correlation function might be enough.

+The :math:`\Gamma_1` projection corresponds to a

+system with planar symmetry,
+i.e. a system comprising planar layers stacked on top of each other.
+When the layers form a periodic structure, we say it is an ideal laminar structure.

 The :math:`\Gamma_3` projection corresponds to particles in solution where one observes an average over all orientations.
-The projection in this case is
+It is the same system as is described by the Debye equation, and the calculation used to obtain :math:`\Gamma_3` is essentially its inverse.

-It is sometimes referred to as the three dimensional correlation function, as the symmetry it assumes despite it being one dimensional.
+:math:`\Gamma_3` is sometimes referred to as the three dimensional correlation function, despite it being being one dimensional.